Differential Cohomology: Categories, Characteristic Classes, and Connections: The Segal--Sugawara construction

 \begin{definition} Let $ \g $ be a Lie algebra over $ \CC $ and $ B $ an invariant symmetric bilinear form on $ \g $.
 A representation $ \rho \colon \fromto{\Lgtilde{B}}{\End_{\CC}(V)} $ has \textit{positive energy} if for all $ v \in V $ and $ X \in \g $ there exists an integer $ m > 0 $ such that \end{definition}

 \begin{remark} In the theory of Kac--Moody algebras, positive energy representations are more often called \textit{admissible}.
-We have chosen the term ``positive energy'' to align with the loop group terminology. \end{remark} Compare with the loop groups analogue, \Cref{pos_en}.
+We have chosen the term ``positive energy'' to align with the loop group terminology (see \Cref{pos_en}). \end{remark}

 \begin{theorem}[(Segal--Sugawara construction, vague formulation)] Let $ \g $ be an abelian or simple Lie algebra over $ \CC $ and let $ B \colon \fromto{\g \cross \g}{\CC} $ be a nondegenerate invariant symmetric bilinear form on $ \g $.
 Write $ \Cas_B(\g) \in \Univ(\g) $ for the Casimir element of $ \g $ with respect to the bilinear form $ B $.
 Let